 The purpose of this homework is to familiarize yourself with the various tools that will be used throughout the course, and to get a feeling of basic programming in Racket.
 Note that the submission system will not allow you to submit your code if it does not follow certain requirements.
 For example, you will not be able to submit code that doesn’t have the required definitions, or doesn’t bind them to appropriate value types, or code that contains lines that are longer than 79 characters.
 In addition, you are required to have tests that completely cover your code, otherwise your submission will be penalized severely (the server will tell you about it when you submit, and resubmissions are always fine).

 In this particular homework, the server will perform additional tests over your code, which will require you to come up with correct solutions to be able to submit.
-This means that you will generally be graded on contracts and purpose statements, other comments, style, test quality, etc. Correctness will play a very small role here, since everyone is expected to be able to solve these questions.
+This means that you will generally be graded on contracts and purpose statements (both in comments), other comments, style, test quality, etc. Correctness will play a very small role here, since everyone is expected to be able to solve these questions.

 The first thing you will need to do is to download and install Racket and then the course plugin.
 When this is done (and you restart DrRacket), you will be able to register for homework submission, as described in the Software Section.
 (If you work in the lab, Racket should already be installed.)

-Shortly after you install the plugin and register, you will be added to the course piazza group, which will allow you to post the required test message (see below).
-Note: do not email requests to be subscribed to the piazza group, it will be done after you register with the handin server.
+Shortly after you install the plugin and register, you will be added to the course piazza, which will allow you to post the required test message (see below).
+Note: do not email requests to be subscribed to the piazza, it will be done after you register with the handin server.
 (It’s done manually, so “shortly” can mean a number of hours, maybe even a day.)

 For this problem set (and only for this), you are required to set the